This section of the Outwood website is divided into the following sub-sections (see tabs above):

 The Parish Council is a statutory body – albeit the lowest level of local government.
 However, while it has limited powers, it is here to stay.
 In the event of no local people coming forward to serve on future councils, the next tier of government – the District Council – would take over responsibility and appoint new councillors.
 Therefore, it is in all our interests to support the Council and ensure local representation, both now and in the future.

 The Parish Council can exercise legal powers to run certain local facilities and services and its activities are funded by an extra cost known as a ‘precept’, which forms part of each householder’s Council Tax bill.
-Our precept, originally set by Tandridge District Council, is currently £8000 per year, or roughly £35 for each household within the Parish.
+Our precept, originally set by Tandridge District Council, is currently £19000 per year, or roughly £80 for each household within the Parish.
 (This precept amount includes repayments of over £10,000 per year for a PWLB loan of £200,000 to part fund the rebuilding of the Lloyd Hall in 2014).

 While we may have very limited powers, our statutory duty to the community is to help local people and organisations wherever possible, to obtain the services to which they are entitled, and to direct them to the appropriate body (voluntary or otherwise) when they are in need.
 We are also able to help local organisations with financial assistance, but we do have to be certain that a good case has been made, and that the funding will be properly used and not spent indiscriminately.